How much should your first car cost?

 Here are a few simple tips to help you calculate a figure that would work well for you:

-- Your maximum loan term should be 48 months—even if the prices for longer terms are tempting.
+: Your maximum loan term should be 48 months—even if the prices for

-But remember, buying the vehicle is just the first item on the long list of expenses that accompany car ownership.
-There’s also registration, insurance, maintenance, repairs, fuel, and so on.
-Sigh.
+Keep in mind: The price of the vehicle is just the first item on the long list of expenses that accompany car ownership.
+There’s also

-And if you buy a car in the $5K to $10K price range, it will likely be an older vehicle, so you should anticipate more frequent repairs and maintenance.
-Set aside funds in advance so you won’t find yourself in a bind when something goes wrong.
+The $5K to $10K price range should be enough to purchase a safe older vehicle, which will likely cost less to insure.
+However, the vehicle may also need more repairs, so set aside funds in advance so you won’t find yourself in a bind when something goes wrong.

 View full answer